bmaupin/epub-samples/README.md

 - minimal-v3
   - EPUB 3.0 sample with minimal features
 - minimal-v3plus2
-  - EPUB 3.0 sample with minimal features as well as an EPUB 2.0 table of contents for maximum backwards-compatibility
+  - EPUB 3.0 sample with minimal features and an additional EPUB 2.0 table of contents for maximum backwards compatibility

 To build the EPUB files, run the `pack-epubs.sh` script.